wujy07/THComboBox/README.md

 	pod 'THComboBox'

-Attention:
-	    IBDesignable doesn't work with static libraries in Xcode now.
+Attention:IBDesignable doesn't work with static libraries in Xcode now.
+Probably you'll meet [this problem](http://stackoverflow.com/questions/28391112/interface-builder-failed-to-load-designables-from-path-null/).
 Maybe this bug will be fixed in the future.
-So now you'd better install it from source.
+But now you'd better install it from source.
 ### From source

 * Drag the `THComboBox/` folder to your project